plotnikovgp/Baikal-ML/pytorch_training/README.md

 - metrics - all logic for metrics calculation

 - models - each file contains some architecture

-- train_configs - yaml configs describing task type, model etc
-    - multi_dataset_prefilters_example.yaml - example with custom prefilters for each dataset
-    - multi_dataset_named_example.yaml - example with named datasets and performance optimizations

-- examples
-    - multi_dataset_example.py - code example showing how to use the multi-dataset functionality